CarbonNet: How Computer Vision Plays a Role in Climate Change? Application: Learning Geomechanics from Subsurface Geometry of CCS to Mitigate Global Warming: Results

-We tuned the learning rate to be 2e-6 in order to be sufficient.
-And we kept the other hyperparameters the same as CNN and ResNet models.
-Figure \ref{fig:resnet} (d) illustrates our results from the prediction based on ResNetUNet model.
-We clearly observe the significant improvement in terms of the predictions.
-The images are almost the same as each other and the values are comparable, which is represented by the color of contours in those images.
-The functionality of the ResNetUNet can be delved deeper by extract the intermediate features along the network flow as depicted in Fig. \ref{fig:UNetsteps}.
-The four ResNet blocks are critical to capture the features of the image.
-We can observe that the heterogeneity of the input geometry is captured first, and the pixel begins to spread and oscillate, which is due to the physics that we need to learn.
-At the last ResNet block, all the information is compressed to be unsampled by the decoder part of the network.
+We tuned the learning rate to 2e-6, which proved sufficient, and we kept the other hyperparameters the same as for the CNN and ResNet models.
+Figure \ref{fig:resnet} (d) illustrates our results from the prediction based on the ResNetUNet model.
+We clearly observe a significant improvement in the predictions.
+The images are almost identical to each other, and the values are comparable, as represented by the colors of the contours in those images.
+The functionality of the ResNetUNet can be examined more deeply by extracting the intermediate features along the network flow, as depicted in Fig. \ref{fig:UNetsteps}.
+The four ResNet blocks are critical for capturing the features of the image.
+We can observe that the heterogeneity of the input geometry is captured first, and then the pixels begin to spread and oscillate, which is due to the physics that we need to learn.
+At the last ResNet block, all the information is compressed before being upsampled by the decoder part of the network.

-The primary metrics to quantitatively evaluate the performance of the model are the MSE and MAE.
-The ground truth comes from the physics based simulation, and we are able to compare displacement values at each point in the image from prediction to simulation.
+The primary metrics to quantitatively evaluate the performance of the models are the MSE and the MAE.
+The ground truth comes from the physics-based simulation, and we are able to compare the displacement values at each point of the image between the prediction and the simulation.
 This effectively quantifies the accuracy of the model.
-In order to quantitatively evaluate the performance of different models, we compare the training loss and validation loss for all three models in Fig. \ref{fig:staticloss}.
-The loss history illustrates that our model is tuned appropriately without overfitting or underfitting.
-The MSE and MAE errors are both collected and presented in the Tab. \ref{tab:3} as well.
+In order to quantitatively evaluate the performance of the different models, we compare the training loss and the validation loss for all three models in Fig. \ref{fig:staticloss}.
+The loss history illustrates that our models are tuned appropriately, without overfitting or underfitting.
+The MSE and MAE errors are both collected and presented in Tab. \ref{tab:3} as well.